Many lenders in California have a decision to make about what type

 USING THE LICENSES – COMPARING THE LICENSES:

-With a BRE license, a broker will have several capabilities as it relates to real estate loans.
-BRE license brokers can arrange, originate, broker, and even arrange funding of real estate loans in CA. It can also arrange the sale of loans to third parties and even act as a third party loan servicer.
-BRE brokers also have securities exemptions created specifically for them to arrange investments in loans secured by real property.
+With a DRE license, a broker will have several capabilities as it relates to real estate loans.
+DRE license brokers can arrange, originate, broker, and even arrange funding of real estate loans in CA. It can also arrange the sale of loans to third parties and even act as a third party loan servicer.
+DRE brokers also have securities exemptions created specifically for them to arrange investments in loans secured by real property.

 In comparison, the CFL license is much more limited in its capabilities.
 The CFL license permits the licensee to lend, but only from its own balance sheet; meaning it must be the lender of record on all loans it originates and funds.
 In addition, it is limited in its ability to sell loans.
 Currently, CFL licensees are only allowed to sell loans to “institutional investors” or other CFL licensees.
 However, this doesn’t mean there aren’t creative solutions to these restrictions.